Where To Buy

 Flex Retention: There is a nice neoprene notch in the ankle and it makes for great articulation.
 The flex lasts pretty long for a $200 boot.
 I only had 3 days on it but I have had a lot of feed back from people who have ridden these boots for more than 2 years.

 Response: Pretty good middle ground response that isn’t too aggressive and pretty forgiving.

 Footprint: This is the only gripe we have with this boot.
-On the inside it fits similar to other brands like burton but on the outside it’s footprint is a full size or evan more than most Burton and Ride boots.
+On the inside, it fits similar to other brands like burton but on the outside, its footprint is a full size or even more than most Burton and Ride boots.
 That can be a problem with people who are in between binding and board sizes.
-For example if you are a size 10 you might not fit into medium bindings made for size 8-10 boots or you might have toe drag if you are riding a board with a more narrow waist width.
+For example, if you are a size 10 you might not fit into medium bindings made for size 8-10 boots or you might have toe drag if you are riding a board with a more narrow waist width.
 Here is a size 9 Burton Ruler (similarly priced) vs a size 9 Vapen footprint comparison from the 2013 season.
 Both fit my size 9 feet correctly on the inside.

 On & Off Ease: It’s not going to compete with Speed Lace and BOA but the inner and outer lacing is really good and quick for traditional lace.
 Nike has some of the easiest traditional lacings out there.

 We at The Good Ride were not enthusiastic about Nike entering the snowboard market but they sure won us over.
 We like their boots and feel they are worth a shot.
 They have a smooth and very comfortable feel.
 Not much has changed over the years since the Vapen came out and our only true complaint is we wish they would reduce the footprint.